 This weekend Uber, the app which connects customers with taxis, arrived in Glasgow.
 The company is already working in sixty countries (and growing) yet banned in many cities.
 Is Uber Glasgow the wheel deal for riders or is this expansion accelerating the company into more legal fights?

 Uber is a taxi service which hopes to offer fair fares to customers by connecting them to local drivers in their area.

-The Über app is available for free downloaded on smartphones.
+The Uber app is available for free download on smartphones.
 There is also an offer for new customers, if you sign up through a friend, you get your first ride for free!

 Customers create a ‘rider account’ with their personal information and credit card details.

 When customers need a taxi, the app will either pick up their location using GPS and WiFi or alternatively, the customer can input an address.
-The slider at the bottom of the map show which Über registered cars are available and provides an estimate price.
+The slider at the bottom of the map show which Uber registered cars are available and provide an estimated price.